tinylinden/k3s-sandbox/README.md

 ### Prerequisites

-All was developed and tested on Debian GNU/Linux 11 (bullseye) x86_64, but I see no reason why it shouldn't work on any other Linux distro.
+All was developed and tested on Debian GNU/Linux 11 (bullseye) x86_64, but I see no reason why it shouldn't work on any other distro.

 Download and install: